willpanderson/Auto-Learn/README.md

 # Auto-Learn Introduction
-Auto-Learn is a machine learning Android application for our CSE3310: Fundamentals of Software Engineering class taken in Spring 2020.
+Auto-Learn is a machine learning Android application for CSE3310: Fundamentals of Software Engineering Spring 2020 class.

+Collaborators to this repository include:

+Ryan Laurents
+Edrik Aguilera

 GitHub was used to host our git repository, it contains the following items: